waku-org/specs/standards/core/sync.md

 #### Range Fingerprinting
-The fingerprint of a range MUST be the XOR operation applied to all the hashes of the Ids included in that range.
+The fingerprint of a range MUST be the XOR operation applied to all the hashes of the messages included in that range.

 #### Range Type
 Every range MUST have one of the following types; skip, fingerprint or item set.

 - Skip type is used to signal already processed ranges that MUST be ignored.
-- Fingerprint type signify that this range fingerprint MUST be compared when received.
+- Fingerprint type signify that fingerprints MUST be compared when received.
 - Item set type contain multiple message Ids that MUST all be compared when received.
-> Item sets are an optimization, stopping the recursion early can save many network roundtrips.
+> Item sets are an optimization, stopping the recursion early can save network roundtrips.

 #### Range Processing
 Ranges have to be processed differently acording to their types.